lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 9: The voter confirms the information in their electronic scanned version of their ballot.

 Step 10: The voter off-line(enforced by software) uses the one-time-pad to 'encrypt' the ballot, producing a new QR code.
 All digital files of the unencrypted ballot are removed and the memory physically over-written on the voter's device.
+The paper copy of the voter's ballot can be saved for evidence or destroyed for privacy based on the voter's choice.

 Step 11: Online: The voter sends (by whatever agreed upon method (website, email, text, snapchat, S3, api-endpoint, etc.)) the new QR code (containing their encrypted filled-in and checked ballot) to the local election office.